MCP Server

 • “How do I open and close the gripper?”

-Removing the Server
+Removing the server

-claude mcp remove trossen-docs
+• Claude Code: run claude mcp remove trossen-docs.